davidbau/seedrandom/README.md

 * Version 2.3.4 fixes bugs on IE8, and switches to MIT license.
 * Version 2.3.6 adds a readable options object argument.
 * Version 2.3.10 adds support for node.js crypto (contributed by ctd1500).
+* Version 2.3.11 adds an option to load and save internal state.

 The standard ARC4 key scheduler cycles short keys, which means that seedrandom('ab') is equivalent to seedrandom('abab') and 'ababab'.